 Surgery error: such as a result of a cosmetic procedure gone wrong.

-As soon as you suspect an error may have occurred, you should request to speak another medical professional, especially a doctor if available.
-It’s important to prioritise your health in this situation, especially to limit any damage, the other doctor should take immediate action to correct any errors or mistakes that have been made.
+As soon as you suspect an error may have occurred, you should request to speak to another medical professional, especially a doctor if available.
+It’s important to prioritize your health in this situation, especially to limit any damage, the other doctor should take immediate action to correct any errors or mistakes that have been made.

 What actions should you take:

 Photographs of the injury could provide useful if you’re in a situation where it’s possible to take a photograph of the injury.
 A common example of this would be a cosmetic procedure that has gone wrong.
-You should also take personal notes i.e a description of the injury, dates and times, names of those involved, hospital or clinic location etc.
+You should also take personal notes i.e a description of the injury, dates and times, names of those involved, hospital or clinic location, etc.

 Maybe you had close family or friends that witnessed the negligence event, for example, you may have been given medical results that misdiagnosed a condition.
 Or maybe, it’s you that has witnessed medical negligence to your family, an example of this occurrence could be in a nursing home where you noticed careless mishandling of the patient; read more about nursing home neglect here.